videoDAC/tv/README.md

 ![Screenshot from 2020-02-22 03-07-13](https://user-images.githubusercontent.com/59374467/75074789-6b8eef80-5522-11ea-8ffd-800d4563adaf.png)

-## Request for Content
+## Call for Content

-Please note, the content currently being displayed is a test signal.
+Please note, the content currently being displayed is usually just a test signal.

-It can be replaced with live (and more interesting) content really easily.
+It can (and probably will) be replaced with live (and more interesting) content really easily.

 If you want to appear on Görli TV, please email us at [Video DAC](mailto:videodac@protonmail.com) to find out how.